jainnielyn/100-days-of-code/log.md

 ### Day 58: January 23, Wed

 **Today's Progress**: Completed CSS flexbox portion in freecodecamp.
 Completed CSS grid portion.
-Completed part 1 of web design projects, Tribute Page.
+Completed first web design project, Tribute Page.

 **Thoughts** That was interesting... it was great to finally apply the things I've learned!
 I may not remember syntax of things, but since I know there are various ways to do things, it's easily solved by my friend Google.